dotku/react-html-ai-tag/README.md

 # react-html-ai-tag

-create an AI based HTML component
+This repo is for creating an AI based react HTML component

-> The following design is based on OpenAI models
+> The following design is based on OpenAI models, we would see if we can adopt more AI models

 1. A simple content generator placement